 According to the Virginia statute, if your child will be five years old on or before September 30, and has not passed his eighteenth birthday, he must attend school (§22.1-254 (A)).
 But there is an important exemption to this statute.

 If, in your opinion as a parent, your child is not mentally, physically, or emotionally prepared to attend school, he may be exempted for that year (§22.1-254 (I)(5)).
 Your child may be exempted from compulsory school attendance if he is not six on or before September 30, and you notify your local school board that you don’t want him to attend school until the following year.
-A call to the local superintendent’s office asking what procedure you should follow in notifying the local school board would be helpful.
+A call to the local school board office asking what procedure you should follow in notifying them would be helpful.
 Sometimes this initial phone call is all that is necessary; other times, a letter is required.
 Procedures vary from district to district.
 Don’t be surprised if the secretary even tells you that you can’t do this—just quote the statute reference.

 If you elect to exempt your five-year-old and keep him at home, you may still teach your child in a manner suitable for his age and maturity.
 It’s not necessary to submit a “Notice of Intent to Provide Home Instruction” until such time as he will turn six by September 30.
 When he is six, you may place him as a kindergartner or first grader, whichever is more appropriate for his maturity level.